developmentseed/landsat-util/README.rst

 - **Download** landsat images.
 - **Image processing** and pan sharpening on landsat images.

-These three functions can be performed separately or all at once.
+These three functions have to be performed separately.

 **Help**: Type ``landsat -h`` for detailed usage parameters.